meltano/meltano/docs/src/docs/getting-started.md

     meltano select tap-covid-19 eu_daily cases
     meltano select tap-covid-19 eu_daily deaths

-    # Include all attributes of an entity
+    # Include all properties of an stream
     meltano select tap-covid-19 eu_ecdc_daily "*"

-    # Exclude matching attributes of all entities
+    # Exclude matching properties of all streams
     meltano select tap-covid-19 --exclude "*" "git_*"
     ```

-    As you can see in the example, entity and attribute identifiers can contain wildcards (`*`) to match multiple entities or attributes at once.
+    As you can see in the example, stream and property identifiers can contain wildcards (`*`) to match multiple streams or properties at once.

-1. Optionally, verify that only the intended entities and attributes are now selected using [`meltano select --list`](/docs/command-line-interface.html#select):
+1. Optionally, verify that only the intended streams and properties are now selected using [`meltano select --list`](/docs/command-line-interface.html#select):

     ```bash
     meltano select --list <plugin>